rbens/creditDemo/README.md

 Ensure npm are installed on your post.(see npm install on : https://docs.npmjs.com/getting-started/installing-node )

-Use prompt command and go to webapps directory :
+Use prompt command and go to 'webapp' directory :

 > npm update